01 of 04

-Dichroic glass can be expensive, but it can also add a lot color and creativity to fused glass for jewelry making.
+Dichroic glass can be expensive, but it can also add a lot of color and creativity to fused glass for jewelry making.
 Dichroic glass is different from regular glass in that it may contain multiple colors or even appear opalescent.
 It changes color with the light and the angle at which it is held.

 Even if you are a beginning glass artist, you can make this dichroic fused pendant with minimal supplies and little to no glass experience.
 It does not take very much glass or a great deal of skill to make a simple design such as this pendant (photo).

 It is even easier if you think of it like a fused glass sandwich!
-You basically take two pieces of glass and stick them together with a jump ring in between them, at least that is the quick and dirty explanation of how to make this pendant.
+You basically take two pieces of glass and stick them together with a jump ring in between them; at least that is the quick and dirty explanation of how to make this pendant.

-This tutorial will show you the step by step details you need to follow to make a Dichroic Fused Glass Pendant.
+This tutorial will show you the step-by-step details you need to follow to make a Dichroic Fused Glass Pendant.

 - Clear drying glue (white or fuser's glue)

 - Glass studio setup (including grinder and kiln)

 The glass used for this project is specifically designed for fusing, so you cannot substitute glass used for stained glass or other types of glass hobbies.
 Fused glass is considerably thinner than other types of glass and has a particular Coefficient of Expansion (COE) that makes it perfect for fusing to other glass.
 Be sure that all glass used in a project has the same COE number.Continue to 2 of 4 below.

 02 of 04